DragonMinded/bemaniutils/README.md

 Once your network is up and running, if you pull new code down, the DB schema may have changed.
 For that, use the same DB util script detailed above in the following manner.
 This will walk through all migration scripts that you haven't applied and bring your DB up to spec.
-It is recommended to create a deploy script that knows how to restart uWSGI, install a new version of these utilities to your production virtualenv and then runs this script to ensure that your production DB is kept in sync:
+It is recommended to create a deploy script that knows how to install dependencies and install a new version of these utilities to your production virtualenv and then runs the following script to ensure that your production DB is kept in sync with upstream changes:

 ```
 ./dbutils --config config/server.yaml upgrade